ilonawillemse/Fish-tank/PROCESS.md

 wednesday:
 - fixed some bugs, like having to much agents at a grid point and not only looking whether the first 2 agents are fish to mate
 - continued on visualizing the animation with mesa and adding some charts with the fish and algea countings
+- added pictures of algea and fish to the animation